 What’s great about using this method for handling your website’s email is, if you’re already familiar with Gmail, then you already know about all the great benefits—you can send and receive email from wherever you are, either via a desktop browser or from your mobile device.
 And, you know that all your email is going to be synchronized between all of your devices.
 Free Gmail accounts also come with free calendars, 15gb of storage, Google Drive access, Google Docs, and a bunch of other good stuff.

-If you want to ensure that the above problems are solved, and solve them with Gmail, then you’d have to sign up for a full Google G Suite account.
+If you want to ensure that the above problems are solved, and solve them with Gmail, then you’d have to sign up for a full, business-grade Google G Suite account.
 I’ve used G Suite for quite a while with a few of my web projects, and I love it.
 Plans start at just $5/month per user.
-If you’re interested, you might want to check out this tutorial where I show you how to set up G Suite for your website.
+If you’re interested, you might want to check out this tutorial where I show you how to set up G Suite for your business.
 The other alternative is Microsoft Office 365 service.
 I compare these two business-grade, dedicated email services in this tutorial.

 But, as I mentioned earlier, if you’re running a very small project and want to avoid the costs of dedicated email service, and want to use Gmail as your email interface, then the method we’re about to walk through is going to be a perfect fit.